wp-plugins/booking/readme.txt

 For more information, see the [full release notes](http://wpbookingcalendar.com/changelog/).

 == Upgrade Notice ==
-= 5.3 =
+= 5.4 =
-Ability to use drop down list in booking form.
-Visual editors in emails.
-Checking for prevent double booking, during submitting booking.
+Google Calendar Events importing.
 Many other improvements.

 == Languages ==